kriszyp/promised-io/README.md

 	item = require("promised-io/lazy-array").get(index);

-This function returns the an element by index from a lazy array.
+This function returns an element by index from a lazy array.

 # http-client